DevLucasEduardo/Students-Rest-API/README.md

 # Students-Rest-API

-The "Student Registration REST API" is a Spring Boot project designed to provide a RESTful API for managing student records and their associated courses in a MySQL database.
+The "Students-Rest-API" is a Spring Boot project designed to provide a RESTful API for managing student records and their associated courses in a MySQL database.
 This API allows you to perform CRUD (Create, Read, Update, Delete) operations on both students and courses.

 ## Table of Contents